-The Philadelphia Alumni Chapter of Kappa Alpha Psi® Fraternity, Inc. is proud to announce the 2021 scholarship application is open to current School District of Philadelphia, Philadelphia Charter School high school and Achievement Academy students planning to enroll at bachelor degree offering institutions in the fall of 2021.
+The Philadelphia Alumni Chapter of Kappa Alpha Psi® Fraternity, Inc. is proud to announce the 2022 scholarship application is open to young men of color who are current School District of Philadelphia, Philadelphia Charter School high school and Achievement Academy students planning to enroll at bachelor degree offering institutions in the fall of 2022.

-This scholarship is for African American men who are seniors in high school in the Philadelphia, PA area.
+This scholarship is for young men of color who are seniors in high school in the Philadelphia, PA area.

 How To Apply

-Applicants must complete the 2021 – 2022 Kappa Alpha Psi® Scholarship application in either the online application version or downloadable paper (pdf) version.
+Applicants must complete the 2022– [nextyear] Kappa Alpha Psi® Scholarship application in either the online application version or downloadable paper (pdf) version.
 Additionally there is a mandatory “ Checklist and Signature ” page that must be completed and submitted with the application.
 The application package also includes –

 - official high school transcript,